-The savannah and veldt make up the central part of Africa in a band across the continent and down the middle into South Africa.
+The savanna and veldt make up the central part of Africa in a band across the continent and down the middle into South Africa.
 Some of the countries with savannah are Kenya, Tanzania, Zambia, Chad, Sudan, Ethiopia, Somalia, Zimbabwe, Mozambique, Botswana, and South Africa.

-In Africa, the grasslands are called savannahs and range from desert grass plains to those of trees and bushes.
+In Africa, the grasslands are called savannas and range from desert grass plains to those of trees and bushes.
 The veldt, typical of the interior of South Africa, is a vast area of treeless grassland.
 Together, this open country is home to many of the world's largest land animals.

 There are few trees on the African plain, just some acacia, baobab and palm trees, among plenty of grass.
 Cheetahs view the vast plain from the branches of the acacia tree.
 A thirsty elephant tears apart a baobab tree to eat the spongy, moist inner wood.

 Draw an African Grassland

 African Savannah Animals Coloring Page